Skip to main content

 Incremental loading

-During our first load, we loaded all tickets from Zendesk API.
-But what if users create new tickets?
-Or update existing ones? dlt solves this case by supporting incremental loading.
-And you don't need to change anything in your pipeline to enable it: Zendesk source supports incremental loading out of the box based on the updated_at field.
-That means that dlt will only load tickets that were created or updated after the last load.
+During our first load, we loaded all tickets from the Zendesk API.
+But what if users create new tickets or update existing ones? dlt solves this case by supporting incremental loading.
+You don't need to change anything in your pipeline to enable it: the Zendesk source supports incremental loading out of the box based on the updated_at field.
+That means dlt will only load tickets that were created or updated after the last load.

 What's next?

-If you interested in learning more about Weaviate support in dlt, check out the Weaviate destination docs.
-We have also have demos of different sources of data for Weaviate in our Jyputer notebooks:
+If you are interested in learning more about Weaviate support in dlt, check out the Weaviate destination docs.
+We also have demos of different sources of data for Weaviate in our Jupyter notebooks:

 This demo works on codespaces.
 Codespaces is a development environment available for free to anyone with a Github account.
 You'll be asked to fork the demo repository and from there the README guides you with further steps.